Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/account-settings.md

 :::important repo caching enabled by default

-dbt Cloud Git repository caching is enabled by default for all new Enterprise accounts.
-Repos are cached only after a successful production run.
-If you disable repo caching after a successful production run, the cache will be deleted after 8 days.
+dbt Cloud Git repository caching is enabled by default for all new Enterprise accounts, improving reliability by allowing dbt Cloud to use a cached copy of your repo if cloning fails.
+See the next section more details on repo caching, deletion and more.
 :::

 At the start of every job run, dbt Cloud clones the project's Git repository so it has the latest versions of your project's code and runs `dbt deps` to install your dependencies.